LEADERSHIP

 Erik Carlson, MBA, CISSP, PMP

-Erik earned his B.S. in Kinesiology from the University of Maryland at College Park, his M.B.A. from the University of Maryland Global Campus, and an Advanced Certificate in Golf Course Management from the Maryland Institute of Applied Agriculture.
+He holds a B.S. in Kinesiology from the University of Maryland, College Park, an M.B.A. from the University of Maryland Global Campus, and an Advanced Certificate in Golf Course Management from the Maryland Institute of Applied Agriculture.
+His professional certifications include ITIL v4, PMP, and CISSP.
+In 2006, the Maryland College of Agriculture and Natural Resources named him Student of the Year.

-Eric Gudenius is the Director of Customer Operations.
-He started with the company in 2012.
-He started programming at 13 while in a movie theater projection booth.
+Eric Gudenius is the Vice President of Infrastructure and Compliance.
+He joined the company in 2012.
+He started programming at age 13 in a movie theater projection booth.

 In his first corporate job, his first role was as an application developer.
 He then moved into developing system integration tools and file system device drivers.
 While working for the Coalition Provisional Authority (CPA) in Iraq, Eric learned about partner nation communication issues that Cross-Domain Solutions (CDS) address.
 Eric has been working in CDS and related technologies since 2005.

-Eric earned an A.A. degree in Data processing from Northern Virginia Community College, a B.S. degree in Applied Behavioral Sciences from National Louis University, and an M.S. in Computer Systems Management from the University of Maryland University College.
-He is a Certified Information Systems Security Profession with the Information Systems Security Engineering Professional concentration (CISSP-ISSEP).
-Eric enjoys sailing, 3Dprinting, laser cutting, computer gaming, drone flying, and model railroading.
+Eric earned an A.A. in Data Processing from Northern Virginia Community College, a B.S. in Applied Behavioral Sciences from National Louis University, and an M.S. in Computer Systems Management from the University of Maryland, University College.
+He is a Certified Information Systems Security Professional with the Information Systems Security Engineering Professional concentration (CISSP-ISSEP).
+Eric enjoys sailing, 3D printing, laser cutting, computer gaming, drone flying, and model railroading.
 Eric lives in Mt.
-Airy with his wife of more than 36 years and has two grown sons and five granddaughters.
+Airy with his wife, of 36 years, and has two grown sons and five granddaughters.